k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 2. Tables — starting with TDM V9.X, the TDM provides the option to select a list of independent tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.
 This option is useful when processing standalone tables rather than business-driven entities.

 Users can either store the extracted tables in Fabric for later use, or set the task retention period to **Do not retain** to load the tables directly into the target environment without persisting them in Fabric.
+If the processed tables contain complex fields (for example, JSON), the task retention period must be set to **Do not retain**.

 Each table is stored in Fabric within the **TDM_TableLevel** LU.
 Each task execution stores every table as a **separate LU Instance (LUI)**, representing an independent data snapshot.
  For example, running two executions of a task that extracts the `Product_Mapping` table results in two separate LUIs in the **TDM_TableLevel** LU.